Working remotely has a lot of advantages, but it’s far from perfect. Here’s what we’ve learned in our journey as a remote team.

 The costs of running a virtual team are minimal in comparison.
 Our “office” expenses are subscriptions for the SaaS tools we use to function:

-- Google Drive for collaborating and sharing files: free.
+- G Suite for email, collaboration, and sharing files: $12/user/month

 Every dollar we save on rent is a dollar we can reinvest in the growth of the business and our employees.